pixlsus/website/README.md

 If you want to see exactly what they all are, take a look inside the [package.json][] file.

-There will likely be some warnings declared until I finish upgrading and testing packages.
+<del>There will likely be some warnings declared until I finish upgrading and testing packages.</del>
+The site has been updated to all of the latest packages.
+Any residual WARNings are due to packages calling old(er) dependencies.